 - a.
 Hordeolum

 - b.
 Chalazion

 - c.
-Dacrocystitis
+Dacryocystitis

 - d.
 Pinguecula

 - e.
 Pterygium

-- 445. A 72-year old man presents with right eye pain for 1 day.
+- 447. A 72-year-old man presents with right eye pain for 1 day.
 The patient has a history of diabetes, hypertension, and "some type of eye problem."
 He does not recall the name of his eye problem or the name of his ophthalmic medication.
 However, he does remember that the eye drop has a yellow cap.
 Which class of ophthalmic medication is the patient taking?

 - a.
 Antibiotic

-- b. β -Blocker
+- b. β-Blocker

 - c.
 Mydriatic/cycloplegic agent

 - d.
 Miotic

 - e.
 Anesthetic

-- 446. A 35-year-old woman presents with a right-sided red eye for 3 days.
+- 448. A 35-year-old woman presents with a right-sided red eye for 3 days.
 She denies pain and notes that she has watery discharge from the eye.
 She has been coughing and congested for the past 5 days.
-On exam, the patient has a temperature of 98.4°F, HR of 72 beats per minute, BP of 110/70 mm Hg, and respiration rate of 14 breaths per minute.
+On examination, the patient has a temperature of 98.4°F, HR of 72 beats per minute, BP of 110/70 mm Hg, and RR of 14 breaths per minute.
 Her visual acuity is 20/20.
 On inspection, the conjunctiva is erythematous with minimal chemosis and clear discharge.
-The slit lamp, fluorescein, and fundoscopic exams are otherwise unremarkable.
+The slit-lamp, fluorescein, and funduscopic examinations are otherwise unremarkable.
 The patient has a nontender, preauricular lymph node and enlarged tonsils, without exudates.
 What is the most likely diagnosis?

 - a.
 Gonococcal conjunctivitis

 - b.
 Bacterial conjunctivitis

 - c.
 Viral conjunctivitis

 - d.
 Allergic conjunctivitis

 - e.
 Pseudomonal conjunctivitis

-- 447. A 24-year old girl presents to the ED at 4 AM with severe left eye pain that woke her from sleep.
+- 449. A 24-year-old girl presents to the ED at 4 AM with severe left eye pain that woke her from sleep.
 She wears soft contact lenses and does not routinely take them out to sleep.
-She is in severe pain and wearing sunglasses in the exam room.
-You give her a drop of proparacaine to treat her pain prior to your exam.
-On exam, her vision is at baseline and she has no afferent pupillary defect.
+She is in severe pain and wearing sunglasses in the examination room.
+You give her a drop of proparacaine to treat her pain prior to your examination.
+On examination, her vision is at baseline and she has no afferent pupillary defect.
 There is some perilimbic conjunctival erythema.
-On fluorescein exam, a linear area on the left side of the cornea is highlighted when cobalt blue light is applied.
+On fluorescein examination, a linear area on the left side of the cornea is highlighted when cobalt blue light is applied.
 No underlying white infiltrate is visualized.
 No white cells or flare are visualized in the anterior chamber.
 What is the most appropriate treatment for this condition?

 - a.
 Immediate ophthalmology consult

 - b.
 Tobramycin ophthalmic ointment

 - c.
 Erythromycin ophthalmic ointment

 - d.
 Eye patch

 - e.
 Proparacaine ophthalmic drops

+- 450. A 45-year-old woman presents with right eye pain and redness for 1 day.
+She has photophobia and watery discharge from the eye.
+She does not wear glasses or contact lenses and has no prior eye problems.
+On examination, the patient's visual acuity is 20/20 in the left eye and 20/70 in the right eye.
+She has conjunctival injection around the cornea and clear watery discharge.
+On slit-lamp examination, the lids, lashes, and anterior chamber are normal.
+When fluorescein is applied, a branching, white-colored epithelial defect is seen.
+The remainder of the head examination is normal and the patient has no cutaneous lesions.
+Which of the following is the most appropriate treatment for this patient?

+- a.
+Admission for intravenous (IV) antibiotics

+- b.
+Admission for IV antiviral agents

+- c.
+Topical steroids

+- d.
+Topical antiviral medication

+- e.
+Immediate ophthalmology consultation